shubham0204/FaceRecognition_With_FaceNet_Android/README.md

 - The lens facing has been changed to `FRONT` and users won't be able to change the lens facing.
 The app will open the front camera of the device as a default.

+- The source of the FaceNet Keras model -> [nyoki-mtl/keras-facenet](https://github.com/nyoki-mtl/keras-facenet)

+- The image normalization step is now included in the TFLite model itself using a custom layer.
+We only need to cast images to `float32` using the `CastOp` from TFLite Support Library.

 - A `TextView` is now added on the screen which logs important information like number of images scanned, similarity score for users, etc.